getartistry/artistry/wp-content/plugins/elements-plus/readme.txt

 3. The justified gallery widget

 == Changelog ==

+= 1.6.3 =
+* Added baby icons to the Icon Plus element.

 = 1.6.2 =
 * Added sports icons to the Icon Plus element.